jpreardon/weighter/WORKLOG.md

 [Stack Overflow delivers](https://stackoverflow.com/questions/6358284/get-password-inside-authenticate-or-request-with-http-digest)

-The sessions don't seem to persist if the browser is closed.
-I have a feeling this is a localhost thing, so I'm going to commit and send to prod to find out.
+The sessions were not persisting after the browser was closed.
+I thought this was a localhost thing, but the same happened in prod.
+Turns the default expiry for sessions is "session".
+I added a line to the config/application.rb file to set the expiry to 30 days.

 ## 2020-01-26